bayareawebpro/laravel-examples/boilerplate-service-probability.md

 # Probability Service

+Useful for A/B Testing, User Segmenting, Weighted Strategies etc...

 ## Weighted Random Strategy

 Guess a random result using weight to favor a specific distribution of predicatable outcomes.